JH-Baek/lottonz/index.md

     strongly advise you to review the Privacy Policy of these websites.
 I have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.</p>

+<p><strong>Children’s Privacy</strong></p>
+<p>This Services do not address anyone under the age of 13.
+We do not knowingly collect personal
+    identifiable information from children under 13.
+In the case We discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.</p>

 <p><strong>Changes to This Privacy Policy</strong></p>
 <p>We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page